Albanese government: Southeast Asia

-On 6 June 2022, Albanese along with Foreign Minister Wong, Trade Minister Don Farrell and Industry Minister Ed Husic visited Indonesian President Joko Widodo in Jakarta to reaffirm relations with Indonesia and ASEAN (Association of Southeast Asian Nations).
-On 3 July 2023, Albanese hosted Indonesian President Widodo during a 36-hour visit to Sydney, where he also met several Australian business and political leaders.
+On 6 June 2022, Albanese along with Foreign Minister Wong, Trade Minister Don Farrell and Industry Minister Ed Husic visited Indonesian president Joko Widodo in Jakarta to reaffirm relations with Indonesia and ASEAN (Association of Southeast Asian Nations).
+On 3 July 2023, Albanese hosted Indonesian president Widodo during a 36-hour visit to Sydney, where he also met several Australian business and political leaders.
 On 6 September 2023, Albanese attended the ASEAN Summit in Jakarta to promote trade relations with the region.
-On 8 September, Albanese met with Philippines President Bongbong Marcos in Manila, marking the first state visit to the Philippines by an Australian Prime Minister in two decades.
+On 8 September, Albanese met with Philippine president Bongbong Marcos in Manila, marking the first state visit to the Philippines by an Australian prime minister in two decades.
 The two governments agreed to conduct joint naval patrols in the South China Sea.

 During 4–6 March 2024, Australia hosted a "special summit" between Australia and the member nations of ASEAN to mark 50 years of diplomatic dialogue relations.
 Several diplomatic and economic initiatives were reached at the summit, including a $2 billion "Southeast Asia Investment Financing Facility", a $140 million infrastructure development partnership, and expanded business visa programs.
 On 15 December 2024 Albanese, Wong and Burke confirmed that surviving Bali Nine members Matthew Norman, Scott Rush, Martin Stephens, Si Yi Chen, and Michael Czugaj had been repatriated to Australia after serving over 19 years in prison in Indonesia.
 The five had been convicted of attempting to import over eight kilograms of heroin from Bali in 2005.